pixyzehn/pixyzehn.com/_posts/2016-08-02-my-favorite-podcasts.markdown

 tags: blog
 comments: true
 ---
-I'd like to introduce my favorite podcasts in this article.
-They are almost related to iOS development.
-If you're interested in the field, you may find a new podcast.
+I'd like to introduce you to my favorite podcasts in this article.
+They are almost all related to iOS development.
+If you're interested in that field, you may find a new podcast.
 And I intend to update this article regularly. <5/5> means a five star rating in my opinion.

 ---